 When Mayer Samuel lost his job at the Appleton Synagogue, the family moved to Milwaukee, where they lived in poverty.
 Ehrich, who was never educated past the third grade, worked shining shoes and as a messenger boy.
 At age 12 he ran away from home, possibly twice.
 Very little is known about these runaway days, except that he planned to go to Galveston, Texas and went by the name Harry White.
 He later re-joined his family in New York City.

-It was at this time that Harry read the autobiography of a famous French magician, The Memoirs of Robert Houdin, and became fascinated with magic.
+It was at this time that Harry read the autobiography of a famous French magician, The Memoirs of Robert-Houdin, and became fascinated with magic.
 Adding an "i" to the name Houdin, he adopted the stage name Harry Houdini and formed an act with his friend and fellow tie-cutter Jacob Hyman called "The Brothers Houdini."
-The high point of their act was a substitution trunk trick called Metamorphosis, which Houdini is said to have purchased for $25, and which he would perform throughout his entire career.
+The high point of their act was a substitution trunk trick called Metamorphosis, which Houdini would perform throughout his entire career.

-Houdini's real brother, Theo, aka Dash, soon replaced Hyman in the act.
+Houdini's real brother, Theodore, aka Dash, soon replaced Hyman in the act.
 (Hyman continued to perform as "Houdini" well into the 1900s.)
-The brothers performed on the midway at the Columbia Exposition of 1893 alongside another future great, Howard Thurston.
-The following year they were performing in Coney Island when Harry met Wilhelmina Beatrice Rahner, aka Bess, a showgirl in an act called The Floral Sisters.
-After only three weeks’ courtship, Harry and Bess were married -- much to the horror of Bess's strict German Catholic mother, who refused to speak with her daughter or Jewish son-in-law (whom she thought was demonic) for many years.
+The brothers performed on the midway at the Columbia Exposition alongside another future great, Howard Thurston.
+In 1894 they were performing in Coney Island when Harry met Wilhelmina Beatrice Rahner, aka Bess, a showgirl in an act called The Floral Sisters.
+After only three weeks’ courtship, Harry and Bess were married -- much to the horror of Bess's strict German Catholic mother, who refused to speak to her daughter or new son-in-law (who she thought was the devil) for many years.

 |The Handcuff King|

-Impressing the powerful manager of the Alhambra Theater, reportedly by escaping from handcuffs at Scotland Yard, Houdini was booked for a trial run.
-During his first performance, he was unexpectedly challenged by a rival escape artist, Cirnoc.
-Houdini bested the challenger onstage with a pair of Bean Giant handcuffs.
-Soon Houdini's feats -- both onstage and off -- caught the attention and imagination of the public.
+Impressing the manager of the Alhambra Theater, reportedly by escaping from handcuffs at Scotland Yard, Houdini was booked for a trial run.
+During his first performance, he was unexpectedly challenged onstage by a rival escape artist, Cirnoc.
+Houdini bested the challenger with a pair of Bean Giant handcuffs.
+Soon Houdini's exploits -- both onstage and off -- caught the attention and imagination of the public.
+Houdini, who had told the American press that he was Austrian, now emphasized an American lineage, billing himself as "The Elusive American.”
+From this point on, he would forever claim to have been born in Appleton, Wisconsin on April 6.
+(His Hungarian birth would not be publicly revealed until after his death.)

 |The European sensation|